Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

         }
         started = startUpdates(options)
     }
-    // Use constellations parameter for ConnectIQ 3.2.0 to 3.3.5 (e.g. vivoactive 3 music)
+    // Use constellations parameter for ConnectIQ 3.2.0 to 3.3.5 (e.g. vívoactive 4)
     else {
         // GPS L1 and Galileo E1
         if (Position has :CONSTELLATION_GALILEO {